 Mark Cuban had an interesting blog post on digital assets where he states that, “valuing something we own has always been more art than science.”
 I couldn’t agree more.
 Nevertheless, I feel like the concept of value could be explained simply.

 The value of a service, good, tangible/intangible asset is determined by how much a buyer is willing to pay for it.
 An ape photo for hundreds, a baseball card for $4.2 mil, and a painting for $450 mil are sold because a buyer is willing to pay for it at that price.
 Sure, the narrative, marketing, scarcity, and hype could have helped but it could not fully explain why it sold at those prices.
 A Da Vinci sold for $450 million, but why is it not a Michaelangelo, Rembrandt, Monet, or Picasso painting?
 Is Leonardo the best painter of them all?
-Did Leonardo have the best SEO team?
+Did Leonardo have the best marketing team?

 The “real” value of something does not exist.
 Value is not objective but subjective.
 Value of something is determined by how much a buyer is willing to pay for it.